Recently while back, I posted a series of questions on various Facebook group pages similar to the following:

 Typically, the engine and transmission are capable of towing a great amount of weight.
 This was recently proved when a Toyota Tundra towed the Space Shuttle and a VW Touareg towed a 747 jumbo jet.
 (See here)

 A personal opinion: When towing heavy loads, avoid differential gear ratios below 3.73:1.
-(On the other hand, with the continual increase in diesel engine torque, gear ratio appears to be becoming less of a factor.
-Only time and real testing will tell.)
+On the other hand, with the continual increase in diesel engine torque and transmission improvements, gear ratio appears to be becoming less of a factor.
+Only time and real testing will tell.

 Why is this information important?